tudor0/tudor0/README.md

 - 🌱 I’m currently learning MongoDB
 - 👯 I’m looking to continue growing as a React developer
-- 🥅 2023 Goals: Create a useful project
+- 🥅 2023 Goals: Create a useful project (currently working on it :D )
 - ⚡ Fun fact: I love cats

 ### Connect with me: